JATOS/JATOS_docs/docs/Reference/jatos.js-Reference.md

 ### `jatos.batchJsonInput`

 The JSON input you entered in the batch's properties.
+This is `{}` if the field was left empty.